Frederick Lee (actor): Broadening opportunities and critical recognition (2023–present)

 In 2023, he starred as the titular character Boy in the Taiwanese drama film A Boy and A Girl, followed by a lead role as Chao Tzu-jie, a man who exchanged his body with Hank Wang and Lavinia Chen 's characters in the Taiwanese drama film Fish Memories, released the following year.
 He received nominations for Best Actor and Best Supporting Actor in the 26th Taipei Film Awards for these roles respectively.
 He also starred in a main role in the Disney+ crime series Taiwan Crime Stories.
 Tsai Ya-wen, writing for Storm Media, particularly appreciated his chemistry with co-star Wang Po-chieh, praising the blend of comedy and seriousness in their interactions.
 Lee won Best Actor in the 28th Asian Television Awards and was nominated for Best Male Lead in a Television Series in the 58th Golden Bell Awards for this performance.
 He also played Uncle Black, a cultural relic restorer, in the PTS television film Night Blindness, for which he received nominations for Best Leading Actor in a Miniseries or Television Film in the 59th Golden Bell Awards and Best Actor in the 29th Asian Television Awards.

 In 2024, Lee played a supporting role as the cheating husband of Dee Hsu's character in the seventh segment of the Netflix romance anthology series At the Moment.
 He also took on a lead role as Uncle Bin, a master of disguise in a bank heist crew, in the Netflix crime film Breaking and Re-entering.
 Rob Hunter of Film School Rejects observed that Lee was "clearly enjoying" his performance in the film.
 Besides, he starred in a supporting role as the right-hand man to Jason King's character in the Taiwanese gangster film GATAO: Like Father Like Son, and appeared as Antonio Chao, a victim of the White Terror, in Chung Mong-hong's historical drama film The Embers in the same year.
-He is set to star in the upcoming 2025 Taiwanese crime thriller film 96 Minutes.
+He starred in the 2025 Taiwanese crime thriller film 96 Minutes.